tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/请求速率与性能优_intl.md

 The typical workload capacity provided by Tencent Cloud COS is 1,000 PUT requests per second, or 2,000 GET requests per second.
 If your workload exceeds the above thresholds, you can follow this guide to expand and optimize the performance of the request rate.

->!Request load refers to the number of requests initiated per second, rather than the number of concurrent connections.
+>Request load refers to the number of requests initiated per second, rather than the number of concurrent connections.
 That is, you can send hundreds of new connection requests within 1 second while maintaining thousands of connections.

 Tencent Cloud COS supports performance expansion to provide a higher request rate.
 In case of a high GET request load, you are recommended to use COS in combination with Tencent Cloud CDN products.
-See [best practice for using COS with CDN](https://cloud.tencent.com/document/product/436/8467).
-If the overall request rate of the bucket is expected to exceed 2,000 PUT/LIST/DELETE requests per second, [contact us](https://cloud.tencent.com/document/product/282/1558) to prepare for the workload and avoid limits on requests.
+See [best practice for using COS with CDN](https://intl.cloud.tencent.com/document/product/436/18424).
+If the overall request rate of the bucket is expected to exceed 2,000 PUT/LIST/DELETE requests per second, [contact us](<https://intl.cloud.tencent.com/support>) to prepare for the workload and avoid limits on requests.

->!If your mixed request load only occasionally reaches 1,200 per second and does not exceed 2,000 per second in bursts, you can ignore this guide.
+>If your mixed request load only occasionally reaches 1,200 per second and does not exceed 2,000 per second in bursts, you can ignore this guide.

 ## Mixed Request Load